At D'Youville, we're committed to your success and we are dedicated to ensuring our students experience a well-rounded and engaged college experience.

-Studies also show that students who live in residence halls also acclimate more rapidly to the collegiate environment and are more satisfied with their overall experience.
+Additionally, the Office of Student Engagement & Housing offers Living-Learning Communities which are derived from national statistics that show students who live in residence halls tend to perform better academically, acclimate more rapidly to the collegiate environment, engage in more developmental opportunities, and are more satisfied with their overall experience.

-- Married students (with proof of marriage certificate).
+- Married students (with proof of marriage certificate);

 - Veterans and active duty service members (with proof of military service);

 - Students who have dependent children or dependent family members (with proof of a tax return);

 - Students who are under the age of 16 or over the age of 26 before September 1 of their first academic year;